Jakbor32/Jakbor32/README.md

 - **Online library** - Canvas app in powerapps simple library based on dataverse.
 - **Firepit** – A fun app for playing games with friends during casual hangouts.
-- **Portfolio Website** – Building a personal portfolio to showcase my work.
 - **Law PowerApp** – A PowerApps app for the legal department's needs.

 ---